-or-

 very fundamental ideas in statistics, measurement, assessment and evaluation,

-the students I had seemingly forgot most, if not all of what they "learned."
+the students in my courses seemingly forgot most, if not all of what they "learned."

 Measurement, assessment, and evaluation mean very different things, and yet most

-of my students are unable to adequately explain the differences.
+of my students were unable to adequately explain the differences.
 So, in keeping

 with the ADPRIMA approach to explaining things in as straightforward and

-meaningful a way as possible, here are what I think are useful descriptions of
+meaningful a way as possible, here is what I think are useful descriptions of

 these three fundamental terms.
 These are personal opinions, but they have worked

 for me for many years.
-They have operational utility.
+They have operational utility, and therefore may also be

 Measurement